convince-project/AS2FM/docs/source/tutorials.rst

 `````````````````````````````````

 For this tutorial, we use the model defined here: `ros_example_w_bt <https://github.com/convince-project/AS2FM/tree/main/test/jani_generator/_test_data/ros_example_w_bt>`_.
-The model consists of a `main.xml` file, referencing to the BT files running in the system and the SCXML files modeling the BT plugins, as well as the environment and the ROS nodes.
+The model consists of a `main.xml` file, referencing the BT files running in the system and the SCXML files modeling the BT plugins, as well as the environment and the ROS nodes.

 This example models a simple system with a battery that is continuously drained and, once it reaches a certain level, an alarm is triggered.
 A behavior tree continuously monitors the alarm topic and, once it is triggered, recharges the battery to its full level before starting the draining process again.